 Hello!
-I am a writer, teacher, digital rhetorician, and internet researcher in the Department of Writing Studies at the University of Minnesota.
-I serve as a Graduate Instructor in the department’s undergraduate writing program, where I teach a variety of rhetoric and writing intensive courses; formerly, I served as a Teaching Fellow with the university’s Osher Lifelong Learning Institute, where I taught social media and digital literacies courses for adult-returning and retired students; and I am a Lecturer of Writing in the Department of English and Philosophy at the University of Wisconsin-Stout, where I teach a range of writing courses.
+I am a writer, teacher, digital rhetorician, and internet researcher in the Department of English and Foreign Languages at Hampton University.
+I am completing my dissertation in the Department of Writing Studies at the University of Minnesota, where I served as a Graduate Instructor in the department’s undergraduate writing program and taught a variety of rhetoric and writing intensive courses; While at the University of Minnesota, I also served as a Teaching Fellow with the university’s Osher Lifelong Learning Institute, where I taught social media and digital literacies courses for adult-returning and retired students.

 I’ve served on many curriculum committees, and I have developed several courses both alone and with colleagues.
 I enjoy thinking about pedagogy and practical teaching methodologies.
 I am especially interested in how to integrate or liberate writing courses from contemporary technologies.

 This space is my teaching portfolio.
 You will find collected materials I have developed, revised, and located for use in the variety of rhetoric and writing courses I teach.
 I am continually developing and reconsidering the ways in which I interact with and teach my students.

 I often write about teaching, and my work regularly appears in local and national media, including USA Today, The Huffington Post, The Minnesota Daily, Paleofuture Magazine, Inside Higher Ed, The Chronicle of Higher Education, The Conversation, and other publications.
 I frequently write about society, technology, culture, and higher education issues.